 - Other than the requirements listed above, the student group will not be expected to adhere to the Student Organization Accreditation Process, known as SOAP.

 - The student group must apply for recognition through MyAULife

-The Center for Student involvement will review each application.
+The Center for Student and Community Engagement will review each application.
 Upon determining that the traditional SGA student organization process is not better suited for the organization, attesting the legitimacy of the national organization, and confirming that any limitations on participation in the group are not discriminatory, the following resources and support systems will be granted to the group:

 - Access to an official Adelphi email account for the student group

 - A MyAULife page (pending training) to promote their organization and events